 “Those straight forward fights Lenox Lewis had with Oliver McCaul and Hasim Rahman didn’t end up the way the majority of people thought it would.
 People also thought wilder would flatten Tyson Fury and it didn’t happen did it.
 That’s why you have underdogs who come to win.

 The obvious threat that Miller possesses is the sheer size of him.
-Standing at 6’4” and weighting around 300lb, he represents a new challenge to Joshua.
+Standing at 6’4” and weighing around 300lb, he represents a new challenge to Joshua.
 But Adam believes the American has more than just size in his arsenal.

 He said: “Miller has decent hand speed for a guy his size.
 He’s not the biggest puncher but he’s got good stamina, a great chin and a big heart.
 From what we’ve seen so far, he also seems to have a lot of bottle.